felipegb94/NeuralWaveToF/README.md

 <a name="datasetspecs">
 </a>

-## Dataset Specifications
+## Datasets

-The dataset is composed of fully specified 3D scene points.
-But, what is needed to fully describe a 3D scene point?
-We describe this below.
+The dataset folder contains multiple datasets generated with ToFSim with various scene parameter configurations.

 #### Scene Specifications